microsoft/LightGBM/docs/Parameters-Tuning.rst

 This can be prevented indirectly with parameters like ``max_depth`` and ``num_leaves``, but LightGBM also offers parameters to help you directly avoid adding these overly-specific tree nodes.

 - ``min_data_in_leaf``: Minimum number of observations that must fall into a tree node for it to be added.
 - ``min_sum_hessian_in_leaf``: Minimum sum of the Hessian (second derivative of the objective function evaluated for each observation) for observations in a leaf.
 For some regression objectives, this is just the minimum number of records that have to fall into each node.
 For classification objectives, it represents a sum over a distribution of probabilities.
-See <a href="https://stats.stackexchange.com/questions/317073/explanation-of-min-child-weight-in-xgboost-algorithm" target="_blank" rel="noopener">this Stack Overflow answer</a> for a good description of how to reason about values of this parameter.
+See `this Stack Overflow answer <https://stats.stackexchange.com/questions/317073/explanation-of-min-child-weight-in-xgboost-algorithm>`_ for a good description of how to reason about values of this parameter.

 Grow Less Trees
 '''''''''''''''